rcdailey/zandronum-server/README.md

 configuration files.
 Use the `>` character (as shown above) after the `command:` property to allow your list of options to be on multiple lines for readability.

+For more examples, see the `examples` directory in this repository.

 ## Networking

 ### Host Networking